gallochris/writing/_posts/2014-03-24-listening-to-what-people-do.md

 Empathy is motivation.
 And as a listener, empathy is your [greatest skill](http://lewishowes.com/podcast/simon-sinek/).
 Because there are two ways to listen.

-> "You can listen to what people say, sure.
-But you will be far more effective if you listen to what people do."
+> You can listen to what people say, sure.
+But you will be far more effective if you listen to what people do.

 > [Seth Godin, Two Ways to Listen](http://sethgodin.typepad.com/seths_blog/2014/03/two-ways-to-listen.html)